How Renewable Energy Helps New York Manufacturers Cut Costs & Stay Competitive

 The manufacturing industry and all of its unique subsectors use a great deal of electricity.
 As production efforts increase to meet customer needs, the demand for electricity continues to steadily increase.

-Renewable energy sources, such as solar, are helping manufacturers like Rochester-based, Upstate Door, meet their power needs while dramatically reducing their carbon footprint.
+Renewable energy sources, such as solar, are helping manufacturers like Rochester-based Upstate Door and Pourware Inked meet their power needs while dramatically reducing their carbon footprint.

 Although there are several different subsectors within the greater manufacturing industry, nearly all of them require heating of some kind.
 Heating is an energy-intensive process used for a variety of purposes, including sterilizing, drying, cooking, process heating, and much more.
 Heating alone can account for a significant portion of a factory or manufacturing facility’s energy use, which can increase the overall cost of doing business.